T-Duality via Gerby Geometry and Reductions: Introduction

 We work in stacks on smooth manifolds and realize twists as gerbes with band $\bbG$, the sheaf of smooth $S^{1}$-valued functions.
 Over the total space of a torus bundle the sheaf $\bbG$ has the subsheaf of functions which are constant along the fibres.
 We observe that a reduction of the band of the twist to this subsheaf is exactly the datum needed to define a $T$-dual.
 Furthermore, the gerbe with the reduced band must be trivializable along the fibres.
 In the present paper we {analyse} when a geometry on the original gerbe induces such a reduction, and under which additional conditions this reduction is fibrewise trivializable.
 As an example we work out in detail the case of lifting gerbes and consider in particular the case of compact Lie groups as total spaces of torus bundles over their flag manifolds.

 {In order to put the paper into a context, we start this introduction with a review of $T$-duality, and then explain our results in greater detail.} Consider an $n$-dimensional torus $T$, a $T$-principal bundle $E\to B$ and a twist $H\to E$.
-Depending on the set-up twists are {realized} alternatively by \begin{enumerate} \item maps $E\to K(\Z,3)$, where $K(\Z;3)$ is an Eilenberg-MacLane space, \item gerbes $H\to E$ with band $\bbG$, the sheaf of $S^{1}$-valued functions, \item bundles $H\to E$ of algebras of compact operators. \end{enumerate} In all cases the equivalence class of a twist $H\to E$ is determined by a class $[H\to E]\in H^{3}(E;\Z)$.
+Depending on the set-up, twists are {realized} alternatively by \begin{enumerate} \item a bundle $H\to E$ with fibre $K(\Z,2)$ classified by a map $E\to K(\Z,3)$, where $K(\Z,n)$ is an Eilenberg-MacLane space, \item gerbes $H\to E$ with band $\bbG$, the sheaf of $S^{1}$-valued functions, \item bundles $H\to E$ of algebras of compact operators. \end{enumerate} In all cases the equivalence class of a twist $H\to E$ is determined by a class $[H\to E]\in H^{3}(E;\Z)$.
 The datum is called a pair.

 Topological $T$-duality is a relation between two such pairs over the same base $B$.
 We use the term {``}topological'' since only the topology of these objects matters.
 Topological $T$-duality models the underlying topology of a geometric $T$-duality.
 The term $T$-duality is motivated from string theory where a pair with additional geometric structures is considered as a background for a certain type {of} string theory.
 Its $T$-dual considered as a background of a different string theory should produce a physically equivalent theory.
 These string theoretic considerations predict isomorphisms between topological invariants of the $T$-dual pairs $H\to E\to B$ and $\hat H\to \hat E\to B$, most prominently between their twisted real cohomology and twisted $K$-theory.
 We refer to the literature cited below for more information on the physical background.